ameisehaufen/kmrecollwebui/README.rst

 Recoll WebUI
 ============

-/This (https://opensourceprojects.eu/p/recollwebui/) is an updated clone of Koniu's original version on GitHub (https://github.com/koniu/recoll-webui), which has not been updated lately, and is now slightly obsolete./
+_This (https://opensourceprojects.eu/p/recollwebui/) is an updated clone of Koniu's original version on GitHub (https://github.com/koniu/recoll-webui), which has not been updated lately, and is now slightly obsolete._

 **Recoll WebUI** is a Python-based web interface for **Recoll** text search tool for Unix/Linux.